 - Offer guests the option to upgrade to a ticket with a “flexible start date” for an added cost.

-Since this news came out on Monday, we’ve gotten plenty of great questions from our readers and social media followers about the system.
+, we’ve gotten plenty of great questions from our readers and social media followers about the system.
 And while we don’t have ALL the answers, we can at least help with a few of these!